MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     ![Screenshot of the table results of receipt analysis.](./media/content-understanding-pcb.png)

-1. Repeat the process to analyze the other PCB image you downloaded.
+1. Repeat the process to analyze the other PCB images you downloaded.

     > **Tip**: Try uploading any images that contain legible text.